Eycer-usb/PFG/README.md

-# PFG Data Base Optimizations Energy Consumption Analisys
+# Data Base Optimizations Energy Consumption Analisys
 Repository for the Final Degree Project to opt for the title of computer engineer at the Simón Bolívar University of Venezuela.